 The Cure SMA Industry Collaboration (SMA-IC) was established in 2016 to leverage the experience, expertise, and resources of pharmaceutical and biotechnology companies, as well as other nonprofit organizations involved in the development of spinal muscular atrophy (SMA) therapeutics to more effectively address a range of scientific, clinical, and regulatory challenges.
-It is currently comprised of our partners at Novartis Gene Therapies, Biogen, Genentech/Roche Pharmaceuticals, Scholar Rock, and SMA Europe.
-Funding for this project was provided by members of the 2018 - 2021 SMA-IC which included Biogen, Genentech/Roche Pharmaceuticals, Novartis Gene Therapies, Novartis Pharmaceuticals, Astellas Pharmaceuticals, Cytokinetics Inc., and Scholar Rock, Inc.
+Current members include Cure SMA, Scholar Rock, Biogen, Novartis, Biohaven Pharmaceuticals, Genentech/Roche, Alcyone Therapeutics, NMD Pharma, and SMA Europe.
+Funding for this project was provided by members of the 2018 - 2021 and 2023 SMA-IC which included Astellas Pharmaceuticals, Biogen, Biohaven Pharmaceuticals, Cytokinetics Inc., Epirium Bio, Genentech/Roche Pharmaceuticals, Novartis Gene Therapies, Novartis Pharmaceuticals, and Scholar Rock, Inc.

-This document was prepared by members of the Cure SMA Industry Collaboration team, including Ilse Peterson, Rosángel Cruz, Ann Marie Stanley, Fatou Sarr, and Allie Mazzella.
+This document was prepared by members of the Cure SMA Industry Collaboration team, including Ilse Peterson, Rosángel Cruz, Ann Marie Stanley, Fatou Sarr, Allie Mazzella, Jackie Glascock, and Mary Kate Bielinski.
 We wish to thank the Cure SMA Industry Collaboration and its member companies for its support of this work, as well as following individuals for sharing their experience with and perspectives on clinical trials in SMA: Jonathan Marra, Clinical Research Coordinator, Columbia University Medical Center, Department of Neurology; Tammy Ramm, Clinical Research Coordinator, UT Southwestern Medical Center, Department of Neurology and Neurotherapeutics; Melissa Gibbons, Genetic Counselor, Children's Hospital Colorado, Pediatric Neuromuscular; Jeff Horton, a father of two children with SMA; Amy Medina, a mother of three children with SMA; and Debbi Schaefer, a grandmother of two children with SMA.
+This is the third edition of this toolkit.
+The first version was published in 2019 and a revised version was published in 2021.